tocchan/examples/README.md

 All examples are compiled with VS2015 Community Edition.

 ## Project Layout
 Each project is self contained and does not rely on any other project.
-All projects are contained within the "sd3_example.sln" solution.
+All projects are contained within the "guildhall_samples.sln" solution.
 Just set the project you want to run as the Startup Project, compile, and run.

 A most projects will contain the following files;
 - __main.cpp__: Entry point for the program.
 Basic setup and then calls DemoRun();